skotancilar/complete-js-course/ES2021-features/README.md

 ES2021 will introduce `Promise.any()` method which short-circuits and returns a value, as soon as it hits the first resolved promise from the list/array of promises (as explained in Example 1a).
 If all the promises are rejected then it will throw an aggregated error message (as illustrated in Example 1b).
 It is different from `Promise.race()` as that method short-circuits once one of the given promises either resolves or rejects.

-### Example 1a: Even though a promise is rejected earlier than a resolved promise, `Promise.any()` will return the first resolved promise.
+### Example 1a: Even though a promise is rejected earlier than a resolved promise, `Promise.any()` will return the first resolved promise

 ```javascript
 Promise.any([